sir-temi/pykuda/README.md

 #### Important Note on Error Handling:

 When interacting with the Kuda API, it is not recommended to rely solely on the `status_code` for error handling.
-The Kuda API may return a `200` status code even in cases where Kuda couldn't process the rwquest due to client errors or typos.
+The Kuda API may return a `200` status code even in cases where Kuda couldn't process the request due to client errors or typos.

 For instance, when attempting to purchase airtime, passing an invalid `tracking_reference` will return a `200` status code from Kuda, but the request will not be processed successfully.